Print

 2. Place the dates and apricots in the food processor and pulse in 1 second increments until the fruit is broken down into chunks (does not have to be perfectly even at this point).
 This should take about 5 pulses.

-3. Rinse the orange and dry well.
-Zest the orange, making sure to only remove the colored portion from the peel (the white part is quite bitter).
-Measure out 1 teaspoon of zest.
-Cut the orange in half and squeeze the orange halves, collecting the juice into a small cup or bowl.
+3. Zest the orange and measure out 1 teaspoon of zest.
+Cut the orange in half and squeeze out 1 tablespoon of juice into a small bowl.

-5. Pulse the fruit, zest and juice mixture a couple more times until the fruit is broken down into smaller, even pieces and the mixture begins to clump up.
+4. Add the 1 teaspoon zest and 1 tablespoon juice to the fruit in the food processor.
+For sweeter balls, add in 1 - 2 tablespoons honey (optional).
+Pulse the fruit, zest and juice mixture a couple more times until the fruit is broken down into smaller, even pieces and the mixture begins to clump up.

-6. Add in the finely chopped cashews, except for the reserved 6 tablespoons (40 g).
+5. Add in the finely chopped cashews, except for the reserved 6 tablespoons (40 g).
 Pulse a few more times until the cashews are evenly incorporated and the mixture starts to form a ball.

 Notes